-Local Development Documents and their supporting documentation will be made available at libraries, if it is considered relevant and North Warwickshire Borough Council leisure centres alongside information on how and when the public can get involved in the process.
+Local Development Documents and their supporting documentation will be made available at libraries and North Warwickshire Borough Council leisure centres alongside information on how and when the public can get involved in the process.

 F) Town / Parish Councils

 Information on Local Development Documents and any consultation that is being carried out will be sent to all Town / Parish Councils with a request that they should publish it on their website and make any hard copies available for public viewing.